Enhancing Climate Resilience and Food Security Project (ECRFS Project)

 Objectives

-- Economic Opportunities: Promoting climate adaptation businesses and the development of urban farming.
+- Promotion of climate adaptation businesses and urban farming

 Expected Outcomes